akashacms/akashacms-website/documents/plugins/embeddables.html.md

 The embed code is rendered through the partial: `video-embed-code.html.ejs`

-It's made available to the viewer of the site through the builtin module partial: `ak-show-embed-code.html.ejs`
+It's made available to the viewer of the site through the `akashacms-base` module partial: `ak-show-embed-code.html.ejs`

 ## Slideshare